taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/wiki_small_components_2.jpg)
 **Switches:** there are four of them:
 * Dual DIP switch (SW1) goes in the "SW1" spot.
 It has 4 pins.
 It should be positioned so that the side with the "ON" label points towards the top of the board, i.e. the "ON" label aligns with the "SW1" label on the board.
 The correct orientation is necessary for the switch to work.
-(Once you put the switch on the board, neither label is visible.
-Read this and look first before soldering.)
+[Function: the DIP switch functions are to be explained in operations guide which is to be added!!]

 * Toggle switch: No label on the case.
-It ﬁts above the rectangular outline between transistor "T1" and the blue"COUNT" LED.
+It ﬁts above the rectangular outline between transistor "T1" and the blue "COUNT" LED.
 It has three leads, and a mounting clip with 2 pins.
 Solder them all in place.
+[Function:  switches between two OLED displays.
+Up for uS/h screen; Down for CPM and satellites screen. (or until this is corrected or explained in user's guide to be added!!)]

 * Shift switch (S1): goes in spot "S1."
 It has 3 leads which need to be soldered in place, plus 2 pins on the aluminum case which need to be nipped off.
-The 3 leads go in the 3 center holes in the board; the two outer holes are unused (Ok, you could try ﬁling the aluminum case pins down enough to ﬁt in these holes, but it's secure enough attached by just the 3 leads.
+The 3 leads go in the 3 center holes in the board; the two outer holes are unused.
+(Ok, you could try ﬁling the aluminum case pins down enough to ﬁt in these holes, but it's secure enough attached by just the 3 leads.)
+[Function: power.
+Up for ON; Down for OFF.]

 * Black or yellow push switch: goes in the "Fn" spot.
 The black ones have 2 leads which need to be mounted in the holes that are setback from the edge of the board.
 The leads can be bent so the switch lays ﬂat if desired.
 Yellow ones have 4 leads, and fit the holes precisely.
+[Function: user assignable.]

 **Audio:** there are two items, but only one goes in now:
 * NOW: Piezo buzzer: Goes in the large circular spot in the upper left quadrant of the main board, and has {MISSING SOME TEXT HERE?}